-While both styles can look beautiful, I'm seeing a real trend towards floral designs that strike a balance between old fashioned tea party and vulgar ostentation.
-I noticed a swing towards more elegant, stylish and dramatic looks last year, and I'm sure this will continue in 2017.
+While both styles can look beautiful, I’m seeing a real trend towards floral designs that strike a balance between old fashioned tea party and vulgar ostentation.
+I noticed a swing towards more elegant, stylish and dramatic looks last year, and I’m sure this will continue with the 2017 wedding flower trends.

 Glamour and Greenery

 Glamour is back in a big way.
 Think reception tables dressed with tall statement vases of romantic blowsy blooms in muted shades, and plenty of greenery.
 Talking of greenery, I couldn’t be happier that this is the official Pantone colour of the year.
 Expect to see it featuring heavily on social media, especially Pinterest.